fodare/Azure_Lessons/README.md

     			Public IP address of the LoadBalancer:52.236.152.46

-### Azure APP Service: Just an http service in azure for hosting applications.
+### Azure APP Service: Just an HTTP service in azure for hosting applications.

 #### Creating a DNN Web APP service: